Found: West Hampstead’s Metal disciple

 We found the rock god.
-Or rather we found the guy who worships at the low price viagra altar of heavy metal.
+Or rather we found the guy who worships at the altar of heavy metal.

 “It’s not like pop music, where if the next song isn’t good enough then forget about it; with our music, people will allow you to be shit sometimes, and that’s one of the great things.”